-Restricted Expenditures — Early and Late Payments
+Restricted Expenditures — Advance and Late Payments

 A state agency may not pay for goods or services before their delivery to the agency, unless the advance payment is necessary and serves a proper public purpose.
 Specific exceptions to this prohibition are: